2025 Florida state legislative special elections: Senate District 15

-The special election in Florida's 15th Senate district will take place on September 2, 2025.
+The special election in Florida's 15th Senate district took place on September 2, 2025.
 The primary was held on June 24, 2025.
 The district encompasses much of Orange County.

 Background

 This election was triggered after Democratic incumbent Geraldine Thompson died on February 13, 2025.
 In the 2024 general election, Thompson won uncontested.

 The primary election drew international media coverage due to Randolph Bracy and LaVon Bracy Davis, who are siblings, running against each other and their mother endorsing the latter sibling.
 Bracy Davis was declared the winner soon after polls closed.